CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * Select image file and open it.
 Now your asset variable is ready to use.

 ### 2. _Usage_
-> * You can use asset variable by calling it as property's value : _Asset.XXX_.
+> * You can use asset variable by calling it as property's value.
 > ```
 > Asset.XXX
 > ```